darakian/darakian.github.io/_posts/2025-06-04-parsing-semver-from-cve.md

 Three very different ideas of what "semver" is from three different organizations that have a good amount of experience with CVEs.
 Keep digging through the data and you'll find a number of other variations like the github style where inequality symbols are used in the version strings (sorry).
 What you end up with is a tool that needs to do some heuristic test and then switches to one of a few dozen parsers.
 And has healthy error handling.
 It's a lot.
 I'm lazy so I didn't write any of that.
 Instead I wrote some code[^code] to help me get a handle on the scope of the problem.
 This code goes through every CVE record, pulls out version strings which were labeled as `semver` then tries to validate them against [an off the shelf semver parser](https://pypi.org/project/semver/).
 Is this a good parser?
 No idea[^1], but a heck of a lot of people use it, so it's an important parser.

-Only 44% of CVEs pass the test[^2].
-Put another way, if you pull a "semver" version string out of a CVE record it has slightly better odds to fail semver validation than to pass.
+Only 44% of CVEs pass the test[^2].If you pull a "semver" version string out of a record it has slightly better odds to fail semver validation than to pass.
 Oof.

 ### Are the CNAs wrong?